pashutk/vapeboy/README.md

 ```
 make CC=/path/to/lcc
 ```
-Where `path/to/lcc/` is path to lcc compiler from GBDK
+Where `path/to/lcc` is path to lcc tool from GBDK